brainworxx/kreXX-TYPO3-Extension/Documentation/Introduction/Logging/Index.rst

 Logging
 =======

-To use Includekrexx as a logger simply use the looger ViewHelper:
+To use kreXX as a logger simply use the logger ViewHelper:

 .. code-block:: html